-Twenty-six percent of all new federal prisoners have already served time, which begs the question: whatever happened to the other 74% who served time and never returned?
+Twenty-six percent of all new federal prisoners have already served time, which begs the question: Whatever happened to the other 74 percent who served time and never returned?
 On The Outside looks for answers.
 The result is fresh and compelling research on life after prison.

 On The Outside is no celebration of rehabilitation.
 Former inmates interviewed by the authors appear broken men, some guilt-ridden, some unapologetic.
 “The quest for normalcy was a preoccupation,” write the authors, former members of a prisoners’ liaison group at Collins Bay Penitentiary in Kingston, Ont.

-Melissa Munn is a professor of sociology at Okanagan College; Chris Bruckert is a professor at the University of Ottawa’s Department of Criminology.
-Together they interview 20 ex-convicts: “We had come to know the men as individuals.”
+Melissa Munn is a professor of sociology at Okanagan College, Chris Bruckert is a professor at the University of Ottawa’s Department of Criminology.
+Together they interview twenty ex-convicts.
+“We had come to know the men as individuals.”

-The authors do not detail the men’s crimes and, interestingly, neither do most employers or acquaintances.
+The authors do not detail the men’s crimes and interestingly neither do most employers or acquaintances.
 One parolee says he was fired from a jobsite after a supervisor spotted his gang tattoo.
-However another recounts his experience in applying for a credit card with a lady at the bank: “I was very nervous because I didn’t want to reveal my past and she asked me my particular information and she checked my credit rating and she said, ‘You don’t have a credit rating.’
+However another recounts his experience in applying for a credit card at the bank: “I was very nervous because I didn’t want to reveal my past and she asked me my particular information and she checked my credit rating and she said, ‘You don’t have a credit rating.’
 So I had to tell her where I was.
 And her comment to me was, ‘Well, banking’s our business, that’s your business.’
 And I really appreciated it.
 I never forgot that comment.”

 Common themes emerge.
-All the released prisoners had bad childhoods; most came out of prison to work at entry-level jobs as janitors, lawn cutters, 7-Eleven clerks.
+All the released prisoners had bad childhoods, most came out of prison to work at entry-level jobs as janitors, lawn cutters, 7-Eleven clerks.
 None returned to their hometowns, and all considered incarceration the most important event in their lives.
-“It isn’t helpful being locked up every friggin’ day,” says one convicted murder; “I mean, the whole atmosphere is not helpful.”
+“It isn’t helpful being locked up every friggin’ day,” says one convicted murderer.
+“I mean, the whole atmosphere is not helpful.”

 By Holly Doan